maxdotdotg/is_flappy/service/README.md

 ```

 Alternately, build and run as a docker container using the included `Dockerfile`.
-Please note that the `Dockerfile` runs the app in DEBUG mode.
+When running the image, the log level defaults to DEBUG unless the environment variable `LOG_LEVEL` is set.
 ```
 sudo docker build . -t is_flappy
-sudo docker run --name is_flappy -p 9001:9001 -d is_flappy
+sudo docker run --name is_flappy -e LOG_LEVEL=INFO -p 9001:9001 -d is_flappy
 ```

 ## Testing